wilzbach/screenchange/README.md

 ## Usage

-    screenchange [OPTONS] InternalDisplay ExternalDisplay
+    screenchange [OPTIONS] FirstDisplay SecondDisplay

 ### Options

     -m|--mode	  sets the mode (see below)
-    -i|--internal   sets the internal screen (has priority before input) -e|--external   sets the external screen (has priority before input) -p|--primary    swaps the primary screen (default is the internal)
+    -1|--first	  sets the internal screen (has priority before input) -2|--second     sets the external screen (has priority before input) -p|--primary    swaps the primary screen (default is the internal)

 ### Modes

-    internal[i]     use internal screen only
+    first[1]        use first screen only
-    external[e]     use external screen only
+    second[2]       use second screen only
     clone[c]        clone the internal screen
     extendl[l]      extends the connected monitor to the left  of the internal one extendr[r]      extends the connected monitor to the right of the internal one